raulpenaguiao/backup_gui/README.md

 - **Trash Management**: Use the trash functionality to keep track of deleted or processed files.

 ---
+## How It Works
+The Backup GUI uses a combination of checksum verification and file content analysis to efficiently ensure that only unique files are stored in the cold storage.
+The application maintains a database of all files, including their paths, sizes, and checksums, to prevent duplication and ensure data integrity.

+---

+## Use Cases
+1. **Personal Backup**: Safeguard your personal documents, photos, and videos by creating a reliable backup system.
+2. **Business Backup**: Manage and organize critical business files with ease, ensuring compliance with data retention policies.
+3. **File Organization**: Use the extension analysis and file depth analysis features to declutter and optimize your storage.

+---

+## Troubleshooting
+If you encounter issues while using the Backup GUI, consider the following steps:
+- **Dependencies**: Ensure all dependencies are installed correctly using `pip install -r requirements.txt`.
+- **Permissions**: Verify that you have the necessary permissions to access the source and destination directories.
+- **Logs**: Check the application logs for detailed error messages and troubleshooting tips.
+- **Reach**: Contact the developer team for personalized troubleshooting.

+---

 ## Issues and Future Features

 ### Current Issues
+- Default behaviour when files are in the "trash" folder
+- Comparison of empty files is silly
+- Better logging system for errors and warnings
+- Loading bar for the indexing process
 - File depth analysis not yet implemented.
 - Recovery of files according to predefined configurations is not implemented.
+- Folder management: the program currently does not compare folders, only files.
+- Create an installer for Windows, Linux, and MacOS.
+- Save preferences when clicking "Keep all" in the copy analyser
+- Ignore .git folders

 ### Planned Features
 - **Unique File Copying**: Ensure that only unique files are copied to the backup.